 I actually started my new search by reading ‘best international locations to retire to’ types of posts, and then checking SkyScanner for flight length & prices.

 My logic was that retirees are often working from a smaller fixed income, yet they still need access to modern infrastructure and amenities.
 This would likely mean that these destinations would be cheaper than living in the US, but still relatively modern.

 After several dead ends, I found a location that looked promising.
-One of the things I noticed, was that much of the world still thinks Colombia is full of danger & chaos, while that hasn’t actually been the case in almost a decade.
+One of the things I noticed, was that much of the world still thinks Colombia is full of danger & chaos, while that hasn’t actually been the case in over a decade.